cconrad/cconrad.github.io/content/blog/2009-11-28-error-1307-hy000-failed-to-create-procedure.md

 comments: true
 date: 2009-11-28 19:07:18 +01:00
 date_gmt: 2009-11-28 18:07:18 +0000
+excerpt: This error can occur in MySQL 5.1 when the database files were created on a previous version of MySQL.
 header: 'no'
 published: true
 sidebar: left
 status: publish
 tags:
   - mysql
-teaser: This error can occur in MySQL 5.1 when the database files were created on a previous version of MySQL.
 title: 'ERROR 1307 (HY000): Failed to CREATE PROCEDURE'
 wordpress_id: 104
 wordpress_url: http://www.clausconrad2.com/?p=104